hmiesen/website/content/topics/Collaborate-share/Share-your-work/Hugo-website/pick-theme.md

 We may be biased, but we love our new theme and we encourage you to use it!

-{{% cta-primary "Learn more about Hugo-TiU" "https://github.com/tilburgsciencehub/hugo-tiu"%}}
+{{% cta-primary-center "Learn more about Hugo-TiU" "https://github.com/tilburgsciencehub/hugo-tiu" %}}

 ### How to install Hugo-TiU